 After the relative safety of our travels through western Europe last year, where we cut our teeth and built our confidence, it seemed the right time to venture further afield.
 And ‘Greece was the word… that we were hearing.’
 What a great leg our Greek Odyssey was, opening our eyes to this amazing southern European jewel.
 With eager eyes – and leaky eyes, it has to be said, as corner after corner of luscious, sparkling and generous spirit caught hold of our souls.
 Surely this was the pinnacle?

-Although thankfully, very quickly into our nomadic travels, we learnt not to judge one place against another, as the world is so amazing, diverse and unique, that to compare is to dishonour.
+Thankfully, very quickly into our nomadic travels, we learnt not to judge one place against another, as the world is so amazing, diverse and unique, that to compare is to dishonour.
 So we have learnt to be in the moment and fully appreciate all we are experiencing without too much comparison.

 Although leaving Greece with a huge basket of mind-blowing memories left us wary about how we would feel about Bulgaria, which was totally new to us.
 Would we fall in love with this too, or would there be some disappointment after such a great Greek tour?